fbpx

 A travel umbrella: We discussed the weather in the summer months earlier and you know that there is alow chance of showers at this time of year.
 We will be spending a lot of time outdoors and if showers appear, a travel umbrella will come in handy.
 This one weighs less than 500 gr.
 And is wind-resistant.
 Ponchos scream tourist and are not very stylish, if practical.

 Lip balm: The sun makes it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
-We find these are essential to not end up with completely ruined lips or even blisters.
-We like Neutrogena for their Nordic formula that tends to heal battered lips overnight and comes with SPF.
+I find these are essential to not end up with completely ruined lips or even blisters.
+This best selling Neutrogena has SPF 15, so your lips will never be dry again!

 Sleep mask: Although hotels have proper blinds, you will be sharing the room with another traveler who may be a late owl.
 Bring a sleep mask like this one to block the light.
 Or upgrade to Manta Sleep, I have been using the sound mask for months now and it is INCREDIBLE both for the flight as well as to sleep at night and get over the jetlag.
 It is magic when paired with my Calm app.